kokoalberti/personalwebsite/content/articles/2018-09-12-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

 ## A few other tips

-Feel free to skip the whole S3 section altogether and just upload the index file and tiles to a hosting account of your choice, it should work just as well or even better when you're using a content-delivery network (CDN).
+Feel free to skip the whole S3 section altogether and just upload the index file and tiles to a hosting account of your choice, it should work just as well or even a little faster when you're using a content-delivery network (CDN).

-Because the map as we've made it now will always take up the full screen, it can be really easily embedded in other HTML pages using an ``<iframe>``, that's probably a bit simpler than copying all the Leaflet code and styles into any page you want to show the map on.
+Because the map as we've made it now will always take up the full screen, it can be embedded quite easily in other HTML pages using an ``<iframe>``, that's probably faster than copying all the Leaflet code and styles into any page you want to show the map on.
+This snippet will do the job:

      <iframe src="https://s3.eu-central-1.amazonaws.com/old-maps/the-hague-1944/index.html"
              style="width:100%;height:350px;border:none;"></iframe>

+And embed it across the full width of the page and with a fixed height:

 <iframe src="https://s3.eu-central-1.amazonaws.com/old-maps/the-hague-1944/index.html?noscrollzoom"
              style="width:100%;height:350px;border:none;"></iframe>